mithunpaul08/mean-teacher/pytorch/README.md

 status as of june 2nd ,.11pm:
 - code now works for both teacher and student.
 - next:
+    - run student teacher on server with complete lex data?
+    - alternately turn on noise/self.transform (this is to check my idea of using noise in a new domain + very less labeled data)
-    - feed in lex into student and delex into teacher
+    - feed in lex into student and delex into teacher (this is mihai's idea of 2 mean teachers. check drawing from april)
-    - alternately turn on noise/self.transform